-Met with Jen Drake and Larry Geri on February 5th for our quarterly MPA check-in meeting.
+Mike met with Jen Drake and Larry Geri on February 5th for our quarterly MPA check-in meeting.
 Discussion focused primarily on recruitment and enrollment.
 Also updated Jen and Larry on curriculum re-design.
 Jen and Larry indicated that we would need an external review process for whatever proposal we develop, either:

 Review by Deans and/or Provost